ambielecki/dwa15-fall2018/servers-and-git/permission-denied-public-key.md

 ```

 If all went well, you should immediately be logged in, without any password required.

+**Tip: If at any point you want to see what public keys have been added to your server, view the contents of the abovementioned `~/.ssh/authorized_keys` file.**

 ## Step 5) Cleanup
 Now that you can SSH in from your local machine again, you  may choose to undo what you did in Step 2 above, disabling password login.
 It's a more secure option, but isn't necessary.